Policy Gradient Methods for Designing Dynamic Output Feedback Controllers: Problem Setup

 Our objective is to design an output feedback controller

-from the input-output data of ${\bm \Sigma}_{\rm s}$ to improve the damping performance of $y$.
-Data-driven design of ${\bm K}_{\rm s}$ is more challenging than that of a state-feedback controller $u = Fx$ because ${\bm K}_{\rm s}$ has multiple parameters $\Xi$, $\Lambda$, and $\Omega$ to be designed.
+from the input-output data of ${\bm \Sigma}_{\rm s}$ to improve the sum of the quadratic cost on $y$ and $u$; the detailed definition is described in \eqref{defJ} later.
+Data-driven design of ${\bm K}_{\rm s}$ is more challenging than that of a state-feedback controller $u = Fx$ because its optimization landscape is more complicated, as discussed in \cite{duan2022optimization,tang2021analysis}.
 To overcome this difficulty, we propose a new approach that is {\it similar} to state-feedback controller designs.
 Some preliminaries for this purpose are introduced in the next subsection.